Whilst all the tow was sleepy

 A 'tastic sight for sure,

-An island with an eye to see
+with an eye to see

 To guide you into shore.